kelvinch9/Cat-Game/README.md

 </p>

 **User Needs:** \
 We used Swing as our GUI, which is automatically built into Java.
 We used the lastest version of Eclipse and Java (JDK 13), so this version may be required to run the program.
 If you switch your JDK, make sure to update the JRE for the file.
-Note that one user noted a black screen on the GUI, whicih we believe is due to outdated versions.
+Note that one user noted a black screen on the GUI, which we believe is due to outdated versions.

 **Game Start:** \
 To run the game, use the runner.java file.
 This will open a new window on your screen to interact with the game.